In Memoriam: Professor Kurt Hellmann

-We regret announce that the renowned medical pharmacologist Professor Kurt Hellmann - one of the most eminent pioneers in metastasis research and treatment - died on April 3rd 2013.
+The renowned medical pharmacologist Professor Kurt Hellmann - one of the most eminent pioneers in metastasis research and treatment - died in April of 2013.
 He was a stalwart and active supporter of the Metastasis Research Society for many years and will be sadly missed by his many friends, colleagues and collaborators.
 We wish to extend our condolences to his family and especially his wife Jane who devotedly supported him throughout his long and productive life Professor Kurt Hellmann was the Director of the Department of Cancer Chemotherapy at the Imperial Cancer Research Fund (now the Cancer Research UK London Research Institute) from 1962 to 1987 and an honorary consultant at the Radiotherapy & Oncology Department, Westminster Hospital, London from 1972 to 1993.

 Currently, dexrazoxane is the only approved agent for preventing anthracycline-induced cardiotoxicity.
 Finally, razoxane and dexrazoxane were recently shown to be cytoprotective in neurodegenerative conditions such as Parkinson’s disease and Alzheimer’s.
 The fascinating story of these remarkable molecules, and the challenges in their development for clinical approval is told in a recent monograph edited by Hellmann & Rhomberg: "Razoxane and Dexrazoxane - Two Multifunctional Agents" (Springer 2011, ISBN:978-90-481-9167-3).
 Remarkably, this book was published as Kurt approached 90 years of age.
 A fuller account of Professor Hellmann’s life and career was published as a 90th birthday tribute in Clinical & Experimental Metastasis in 2012 (http://link.springer.com/content/pdf/10.1007%2Fs10585-012-9513-1)